Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 BatteryHot-swappable lithium packs; ~4 hours per pack

-Power Autonomy24/7 capable via automatic battery swap mechanism
+Power Autonomy24/7 capable via automatic self-swapping battery mechanism

 Onboard Compute2x NVIDIA Jetson Orin AI computers